CSoldo1/Black_Rail_Audio_Detection/README.md

 One of several audio recorders deployed in the marsh of Lake Okeechobee.

-## Task
-Create a machine learning model that will sift through hour-long audio files and identify Black Rail calls.

 ## Resources
 * Hundred of hour-long .wav files collected with Song Meter SM4 from Wildlife Acoustics
 * Black Rail audio files from Xeno Canto